Coomera Connector Stage 1, Coomera to Nerang

 - design of a shared path for walking and bike riding.

-A series of artist's impressions were developed, based on the ultimate 6-lane design, to show how these elements could look for Coomera Connector (Stage 1).
+A series of artist's impressions were developed, based on the ultimate 6-lane design, to show how these elements could look for the Coomera Connector Stage 1.

-We requested feedback from the wider community on the artist's impressions in March 2021, and this feedback will be considered as the design progresses.
+We requested feedback from the wider community on the artist's impressions in March 2021, and this feedback was considered as part of the design process.

 Environmentally sensitive design

-Over the past 3 years, extensive surveys have been conducted along the Stage 1 corridor, including:
+Since 2020, we’ve carried out extensive surveys along the Stage 1 corridor, including:

-- wildlife surveys to determine habitat values for native fauna, including koalas
+- wildlife surveys to understand habitats for native animals, such as koalas

-- aquatic ecological surveys and water quality monitoring, including a 12-month survey within and adjacent to Coombabah Lake.
+- aquatic surveys and water quality monitoring, including a year-long study in and around Coombabah Lake.

-Environmental approvals are being progressed, with the Australian Department of Climate Change, Energy, the Environment and Water currently assessing Stage 1 of the project under the Environment Protection and Biodiversity Conservation Act 1999.
-The Department of Climate Change, Energy, the Environment and Water also confirmed the Coomera Connector (Stage 1) to be a controlled action that will be assessed by a Public Environment Report.
+The Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) assessed Stage 1 of the project under the Environment Protection and Biodiversity Conservation Act 1999.
+DCCEEW confirmed the Coomera Connector Stage 1 to be a controlled action that was assessed by a Public Environment Report.

 Koala management plan